 Back in the day

-At the tender age of just 17, beach loving Kathy Lette and her friend Gabrielle Carey (both growing up in Cronulla on Sydney’s south coast) wrote the iconic novel Puberty Blues.
-An incredibly insightful, explicit, humorous and sometimes gut-wrenching story about two teenage girls growing up in a Sydney coastal town, trying to find their way through the daily turmoil of adolescent life and get noticed by the surfer boys.
+At the tender age of just 17, beach-loving Kathy Lette and her friend Gabrielle Carey (both growing up in Cronulla on Sydney’s south coast) wrote the iconic novel Puberty Blues.
+Based on a sometimes terrifying truth, this book was an incredibly insightful, explicit, humorous and sometimes gut-wrenching story about two teenage girls growing up in a Sydney coastal town, trying to find their way through the daily turmoil of adolescent life and get noticed by the surfer boys.